Social circus: Methodology

 The Social Circus owes much of its use and success to its roots in arts education.
 Artistic expression often allows for the recognition of emotions and their articulation because art is a different language in itself.
 Art creates a basis for a greater understanding of new experiences, often not attained through a simple translation of verbal concepts which are not tied to the emotions of the individual.
 With a base in the circus arts, the social circus has the capacity to bring about a personal transformation in the performer and the spectator.

 Another characteristic of the social circus is its universality and accessibility.
-Each person, in accordance with their abilities, is able to realize their own potential through the wide gamut of activities that the circus offers: one can participate in juggling, trapeze, acrobatics, contortionism, clowning, magic, balancing acts, etc. Thus, she who does not have the flexibility required to be a contortionist can find refuge in balancing acts; he who does hot have the ability to do trapeze can act and be a clown; someone not interested in the physical activities has an opportunity to work with the set, lighting, or costumes.
+Each person, in accordance with their abilities, is able to realize their own potential through the wide gamut of activities that the circus offers: one can participate in juggling, trapeze, acrobatics, contortionism, clowning, magic, balancing acts, etc. Thus, she who does not have the flexibility required to be a contortionist can find refuge in balancing acts; he who does not have the ability to do trapeze can act and be a clown; someone not interested in the physical activities has an opportunity to work with the set, lighting, or costumes.
 Furthermore, the social circus lacks barriers to entry: one does not have to know how to read and write in order to participate.
 Often, the youth have already developed skills in dancing, singing, and percussion– activities which, generally not valorized, take on importance in the social circus.
 Such inclusive characteristics add to the social circus' success by attracting youth from all backgrounds, ensuring participation and access.